ONSdigital/dp/DEV_STANDARDS.md

 * Test coverage should be considered by the developer and reviewer, though we should strive to keep it as high as reasonably possible
 * All tests need to pass on PR
 * Involve members of the QA team where appropriate in the development and review of integration / acceptance tests
+* Any bugs found in the system should have a test created at the lowest level that exercises that error condition
 ##### Unit tests

 * Should always be in the same solution as the application code